skyshineb/monkey-interpreter/README.md

 # Monkey programming language in Java
 _Based on [interpreterbook.com](https://interpreterbook.com)_

-The base version of interpreter is WIP.
+The base version of interpreter is done.

 ### Features of Monkey:
 - C-like syntax